kacpertopol/xournaltomp4/README.md

                         Take one stroke coordinate every copuple of coordinates for frames.
 By default 8.
 ```

-# important
+# IMPORTANT

 This is a very short simple script.
 It might not work perfectly, please let me know of any issues using github's issue system.

+Please read the `LICENSE`.